byett/dsd/Nexys-A7/Lab-1/README.md

 * Click 'Program Device' then xc7a100t_0 to download leddec.runs/impl_1/leddec.bit to the Nexys A7-100T board

+  * Always double-check that you are downloading the correct .bit file!
+There are some possible strange behaviors where the .bit file from a different project is selected and you are not able to see the changes you've been making in your code.

 * Note: as you make modifications to the code, you may be prompted to re-do this process (synthesis, implementation, and bitstream).
 You DO have to do this for your new code to take effect.

 ### 5. Slide switches on the Nexys A7-100T board